DLeifert1007/AI-Case-Study/README.md

 ##### **Landscape**

+>Deepmind is in the field of Artifical Intelligence with a specific direction of building a more sustainable world with
+>technology.
+The renewable energy transition requires not just social acceptance, updating the electrical grid, home
+>installations, energy storage, weather predictions in wind and solar, but the technology to succesfully implement
+>these changes.
+Deepmind has the drive to achieve this challenge.

+##### **Results**

 >Google Deepmind is a leading competetor in the world of AI as well as in the transition to renewable energy.
 In
 >a competition for computer programing, Deepmind ranked in the top 54%.[^6] Core metrics, or key performance
 >metrics (KPM), are a method in which companies can measure their success.
 Accuracy, performance, and efficiency are